2019 Personal Note

 Although a book with local appeal is not a path to fame or fortune, it does help me efficiently transfer critical information to home sellers.
-The home selling book led to the home buying book, courses at NoVa Community College, and many TV appearances and speaking engagements.
+The home selling book led to the home buying book, courses at Northern Virginia Community College, and many TV appearances and speaking engagements.
 Both books have been serialized by major newspapers, along with many other articles.
 Many of my ideas have been covered in major newspapers coast-to-coast.

 My articles on negotiating, market statistics, and other topics have been published in the national REALTOR Magazine and elsewhere.
-My Agent's Guide to Real Estate book was featured on the National Association of Realtors website.
+The Agent's Guide to Real Estate book was featured on the National Association of Realtors website.
 I often get email from agents across the country telling me how much they enjoy my Agent's Guide.
 A few years ago I got an email from a broker in Australia named David Rathgeber!
 A broker from South Africa also emailed kind comments.
 Isn't the World Wide Web amazing?

 THE RECENT PAST

 Many of you have shared days on the Lady Katie in the Chesapeake Bay as well as in the Gulf Stream off Hatteras.
-But the website I produced to sell her worked in 2013, and she has a new home in Montauk, New York.
+But the website I produced to sell her worked, and she has a new home in Montauk.
 She was a great boat, and we enjoyed 14 glorious years.
 For all the photos, click here.
 On occasion, I still fish in the Chesapeake, in Florida, and in North Carolina.
-This year we hosted a big multi-family vacation at a house on the beach in Nags Head.
-One of the days we fished with my old friend, Captain Greg of the Fishin' Frenzy, now famous for being the 3-time winner on the National Geographic "Wicked Tuna" show.
+In 2018 we'll host a big multi-family vacation at a house on the beach in Nags Head.
+We plan to fish again with my old friend Captain Greg of the Fishin' Frenzy, now famous for being a three-time winner on the National Geographic "Wicked Tuna" show.